-Finding the blockage may be difficult.
+Finding a frozen blockage may be difficult.
 At the first sign of a block, open the faucet and follow the supply pipe to where the pipe passes near exterior walls or runs outside of heated areas.

-Melting the ice is easy, using any of several heating devices: a heat gun, hair dryer, heating pad, heat lamp, or, in a pinch, a propane torch (be very careful to shield flammable materials from the flame).
-Leave the faucet open so water can drain.
+Melting the ice in a pipe is easy, using any of several heating devices: a heat gun, hair dryer, heating pad, heat lamp, or, in a pinch, a propane torch (be very careful to shield flammable materials from the flame).
+Leave a nearby faucet open so water can drain.

 To prevent pipes from freezing in the first place, there are a few things you can do:

 - Make sure outdoor pipes are buried below the frost line.
 If they’re not—and your home is in an area that has frequent freezes—you may want to consider having this work done by a qualified plumbing contractor.

 - As discussed above, insulate pipes that are exposed to the outdoors or that run in unheated crawlspaces, basements, attics, and walls.
 Insulate the cavities where water pipes run—between floor joists and wall studs, for example.

 - Install a non-freeze outdoor hose bibb (faucet or hydrant) as discussed in this helpful video by Julio Caluori at Go2Learn.